backend-development/backend-development-textbook/source/rails_view_and_controller.md

 <% end %>
 ```

-The form helber `form_for`  will create the form-tag
+The form helper `form_for`  will create the form-tag
 and set the action and method according to the REST conventions.
 For example if the `@user` variable contains a user object with id 16,
 the resulting form tag will look like this: